 The UK’s biggest pod of dolphins lives in Cardigan Bay, attracted by the array of fish available in these healthy waters.
-Head to the Cardigan Bay Marine Wildlife Centre in New Quay, which presents information about bottlenose dolphins and harbour porpoises in the area and organises 2, 4 and 8-hour guided boat trips to see them up close.
+Head to the Cardigan Bay Marine Wildlife Centre in New Quay, which presents information about bottlenose dolphins and harbour porpoises in the area and organises two, four and eight hour guided boat trips to see them up close.
 Visit between June and October and you’re pretty much guaranteed to spot the playful creatures anywhere between Aberystwyth and Fishguard.
 Don’t know your porpoise from your dolphin?
 The former has a small triangular dorsal fin, while the latter’s is more sickle-shaped.

 Have a seabird sleepover on Skomer Island